carpentries-incubator/pangenomics/_episodes/05-Anvi'o.md

 ~~~
 {: .laguage-bash}

 **Note:** The bacterial genomes that will be used in this practice come from the Prokka annotation analysis.
-We will use the .gbk files as input for the Anvi'o workflow.
-The .gbk files can be found in ~/gm_workshop/results/annotated
+We will use the `.gbk` files as input for the Anvi'o workflow.
+The `.gbk` files can be found in `~/gm_workshop/results/annotated`.

 Let's do it!